 Patagonia has our vote as a contender for the most beautiful place on earth.
 Home to jagged cliffs, towering snowy peaks, and lakes in otherworldly hues of greens and blues, it’s one of the world’s last great wildernesses.
 And nowhere is better to experience its epic beauty and tranquility than Solitude, an isolated cabin located in a quiet enclave of the Chilean Lake District of Northern Patagonia nestled in the Andes mountains, at the edge of the Calcurrupe river and surrounded by the Valdivian temperate rainforest.
 Set on 32 acres, the two-bed cabin has floor-to-ceiling windows to showcase the stunning river views (there’s also a private beach), a full kitchen, and a terrace.

 Little Peter Oasis, Belize

 The final entry on our cozy cabins list had to be something spectacular, and we think this thatched over-water bungalow on a private tropical island in Belize is as close to heaven as you can get.
-At Little Peter Oasis not only do you have an entire island to yourself, this 2 bed, 2 bath beauty also has its own blue lagoon and 360-degree views of the Caribbean Sea and Mayan mountains.
+At Little Peter Oasis not only do you have an entire island to yourself, this two-bedroom, two-bath beauty also has its own blue lagoon and 360-degree views of the Caribbean Sea and Mayan mountains.
 Spend your days snorkeling in the crystal clear waters of the world’s largest barrier reef and being waited on hand and foot by your personal concierge and private chef.
 Warning: you’ll never want to leave.